nsriram/lambda-the-terraform-way/docs/10-integrate-with-dynamodb.md

 #### (4) Verify DynamoDB event processing

 We will trigger `dynamoDBEventLoggerLambda` by putting an item in the `Orders` table.
-This will send a dynamodb event to the lambda via the dynamodb stream.
+This will result in an event via the DynamoDB stream to the lambda.
 These commands have to be run from the `samples/10` folder (or) you can use the `put-item.sh`.

 ##### (4.1) Put Item